High Level Commentary

 Federal Reserve “Tapering” Increased Interest Rates and Negative Performance:

--Unemployment (at a 50-year low of 3.5% in February 2020) spiked to 14.7% as the pandemic shut down the U.S. economy, but now stands at 3.7% for May 2023.
-Job creation for May came in at a solid 339,000 new jobs.
-The overall employment trend remains positive as companies scramble to find workers to meet strong demand.
+-Unemployment (at a 50-year low of 3.5% in February 2020) spiked to 14.7% as the pandemic shut down the U.S. economy, but now stands at 4.4% for September 2025.
+Job creation for August came in at a surprisingly solid level of 119,000 new jobs.

 Climate change constitutes a significant longer-term global challenge.
 Although governments and corporations are taking steps to mitigate the impact, recent increased energy costs have caused a consumer backlash.
 It is much easier to talk about reductions far out in the future, than it is to implement current steps to make actual changes.